-Department Sales and Services (DSS) revenue is generated when one campus department provides goods or services to another campus department, GT affiliate, or external party, and subsequently charges the receiving entity for the goods or services provided.
+Department Sales and Services (DSS) revenue is generated when one campus department provides goods or services to another campus department, Georgia Tech Affiliate, or external party, and subsequently charges the receiving entity for the goods or services provided.
 Revenues for these services are received directly by the unit that provides the goods or services and are typically identified by specific fund codes and worktags within Workday.
 Please reference the chart of accounts for further reference.

 Georgia Tech has accounting requirements related to DSS funds and the ability to carry eligible funds forward in the next fiscal year.
 Certain requirements must be met by the department to carry forward funds.
-DSS accounting also requires specific revenue account codes to be used for Internal (includes

-Georgia Tech Affiliates), External to GT and GT Affiliates, and External Sponsored Projects.
+DSS accounting also requires specific revenue account codes to be used for Internal (includes Georgia Tech Affiliates), External to Georgia Tech and Georgia Tech Affiliates, and External Sponsored Projects.
 The ability to carry forward funds enables revenue centers to better manage their operations and plan for future commitments.
 Department financial administrators/managers are solely responsible for managing carry forward funds for their unit.
 Units should note that the policy for carrying forward DSS funds differs from the policy for carrying forward general operations funds.
-Please refer to page 25 for guidance on carrying forward general operations funds.
+Please reference the Budget Office DSS Guide for more information.
+Please refer to page 27 for guidance on carrying forward general operations funds.